Overview

-I was the Lead Product Designer on the project, working with another PD.
-The extended team consisted of multiple content and product owners from all across the product support tabs.
+I was Lead Product Designer on the project, partnered with one other designer and a large extended team of content and product owners spanning every tab on the support page.

 Dell Product Pages